Leaked documents 'link' top Chinese leaders to crackdown on Uyghurs | DW | 01.12.2021

 DW: What's the significance of the latest Xinjiang leaked document?

 Adrian Zenz: First it's the connection between what Xi Jinping said and the subsequent policy development.
 It is much stronger than we understood in 2019 based on the revelation made by The New York Times.
-That's not simply because our knowledge of the atrocity has increased, but also because I've performed a careful comparison to the subsequent texts.
+That's not simply because our knowledge of the atrocity has increased, but also because I've undertaken a careful comparison with the subsequent texts.

 The second biggest difference is that the file contains several documents, including documents issued by the central government, which were not mentioned by The New York Times.
 What we see is a bombshell connection to experts who understand the language and evolution of the language and how these languages end up in the subsequent policies.